ejinsw/acm-cloud-lausd/backend/websocket-server/README.md

 ---

 ## Assumptions & Notes
+- **IMPORTANT**
 - Identity is **assumed to be trusted** — there is no authentication system.
+It currently uses a dummy verification system, until integration with the real one.
 - Two roles: `student` and `instructor`
 - **Instructors** always have authority to:
   - Delete messages